ElieHousseini/Pokemon-JS-CSS-HTML/readme.md

 # Pokemon-JS-CSS-HTML

-_It is an elegent web App that fetches Pokemon API and creates/_ _New placeholders dynamically according the data received._
+_It is an elegent web App that fetches Pokemon API and creates_ _New placeholders dynamically according the data received._

 ## Table of content